ysndr/MSc-Thesis/chapter/methodology.md

 ### Server Interface

 As mentioned in [@sec:programming-language] the Rust language ecosystem maintains several projects supporting the development of LSP compliant servers.
-NLS is based on the `lsp-server` crate [@lsp-server-crate], a contribution by the Rust Analyzer, which promises long-term support and compliance with the latest LSP specification.
+NLS is based on the `lsp-server` crate[@Lspserver2022], a contribution by the Rust Analyzer, which promises long-term support and compliance with the latest LSP specification.

 Referring to [@fig:class-diagram], the `Server` module represents the main server binary.
 It integrates the analysis steps with Nickel's parsing and type-checking routines.